Royal-Navy/design-system/packages/docs-site/src/library/pages/components/switch.md

 <SwitchAnatomy />

 1. **Container**.
 This wraps the Switch component.
-On Mobile, this transforms into a Select component, changing the visual appearance of the side by side options.
+On Mobile, this transforms into a Select component, changing the visual appearance of the side-by-side options.
 2. **Selected Item**.
 The Selected value has a blue border around it to signify to the user the selected option.
 3. **Unselected Item**.
 This is the default look of the Switch item.
 4. **Label (Optional)**.
 A label can be provided to describe the function of the Switch component.